 Eden Roc Cap Cana*

-At Eden Roc Cap Cana in the Dominican Republic, the staff is working diligently to prepare for a possible phased-in reopening in late May.
+The Dominican Republic has reopened and so has Eden Roc Cap Cana where the staff has been working diligently to prepare for the opening.
 Taking guidance from the World Health Organization, the Centers for Disease Control and Prevention and HS Consulting, an international hygienic consultancy company, they’ve implemented new protocols to ensure the safety of their guests.
 Occupancy rates will be reduced by one-third for a few months, and restaurant operations will be reduced by 50 percent.
 For proper social distancing, tables in the restaurant will be placed at least 6 feet apart.
 In the spa, staff will be observing new safety measures for treatments that cannot be completed while socially distant.

 Villa del Palmar Beach Resort & Spa